McIntireEvan/rasp-pi-room-temp/README.md

 ## Installing Libraries

-Make sure python3 and pip3 are installed and up to date
+Make sure python3 and pip3 are installed and up to date.
+You'll also need the following:

-Might not need the second command here? idk
 ```
 pip3 install adafruit-circuitpython-dht
-pip3 install RPI.GPIO
 pip3 install influxdb
 sudo apt-get install libgpiod2
 ```